 Only now with more and more emphasis on healthy and clean eating, I have started realizing the importance of some recipes which my grandmothers and mother cooked.
-One of them is using jaggery in it’s purest form, grains like bajra and makka.
+One of them is using jaggery in its purest form, grains like bajra and makka.

 This was my first attempt at making jaggery or Gur ki Kheer and I am so glad it turned out perfect.